Understanding Collector

 Nexthink Collector is a lightweight agent based on patented technology that gathers hardware, software and activity data from the devices within your organization.
 It captures and reports network connections, program executions, installations, and many other activities and properties from employee devices on which it runs.
 Collector also enables employee engagement through feedback retrieval, as well as remotely acting on the device when required.

-It is implemented as a kernel driver and accompanying services, offering remote and automated silent installations with negligible impact on system performance while minimizing network traffic.
+It is implemented as a kernel driver and accompanying modules, offering remote and automated silent installations with negligible impact on system performance while minimizing network traffic.

 {% hint style="info" %}